 The Tudors: Jonathan Rhys Meyers does a fairly good British accent through seasons one and two.
-It began slipping a little more obviously in season three, then in season four it appeared that he'd all but given up.
-I never knew that Henry VIII was actually Irish.
+It began slipping a little more obviously in season three, then in season four, it appeared that he'd all but given up.
+Who knew that Henry VIII was actually Irish?

 Waking the Dead: Felicite de Jeu may have done this once.
 She could have been putting on a more French accent than her real one.

 The West Wing: There is the character of Lord John Marbury, played by Welsh Roger Rees, who speaks with an appallingly bad English upper-class accent.
 This is lampshaded at one point with Leo commenting that he doesn't think the accent is real.

 The White Queen: Aneurin Barnard's Welsh brogue can be heard when his character Richard of Gloucester (who is English) utters, "How can he know the dog was poisoned?
 The thing was old, it could've died from anything."

 This happens quite often any time a player is required to fake an accent.
 Other players would often take notice and point it out, lightly disrupting the scene.
 In some cases, a player's accent may shift multiple times in a single game.